gramineproject/gramine/CI-Examples/ra-tls-secret-prov/README.md

 # Secret Provisioning Minimal Examples

-This directory contains a Makefile, template client manifests, and a few examples of server and clients written against the Secret Provisioning library.
+This directory contains a Makefile, template client manifests, and a few examples of servers and clients written against the Secret Provisioning library.

-These examples use the Secret Provisioning libraries `secret_prov_attest.so` for the clients and `secret_prov_verify_epid.so`/`secret_prov_verify_dcap.so` for the server.
-They are installed together with Gramine (but for DCAP version, you need `meson setup ... -Ddcap=enabled`).
-Additionally, mbedTLS libraries are required.
-For ECDSA/DCAP attestation, the DCAP software infrastructure must be installed and work correctly on the host.
+These examples use the Secret Provisioning libraries `secret_prov_attest.so` for the clients and `secret_prov_verify_epid.so`/`secret_prov_verify_dcap.so` for the servers.
+These libraries are installed together with Gramine (but for DCAP version, you need `meson setup ... -Ddcap=enabled`).
+For DCAP attestation, the DCAP software infrastructure must be installed and work correctly on the host.

 The current example works with both EPID (IAS) and ECDSA (DCAP) remote attestation schemes.
 For more documentation, refer to